felleg/felleg.gitlab.io-backup/content/posts/why-i-left-physics.md

 like the courageous choice at the time.
 In defeat, better feel courageous than foolish.

-(wip)
-Was not even called CONTXTFUL at the time: Proximity HCI, Spillad, CONTXTFUL I was excited to work on projects involving computers and no quantum mechanics.
-The specific of the project mattered very little.
-I wanted to join the team because I trusted the one in charge (who is now my boss) I messaged him every month, to stay in the loop, but also because my thesis due date was approaching and I had no idea what company would accept me with my background.
-I had an interview at Morgan Stanley, and completely flopped.
-CONTXTFUL felt like my best shot at working in software without going back to square one.

-Writing software feels like writing a novel (?), this desire to write things never left me
+As I was finishing writing my master's thesis, the deadline for deciding my "next move" was also approaching.
+I tried to search in my network who could help me land a job in the software industry.

+The first person who helped me out was my Introductory C++ teacher.
+He worked at Morgan Stanley and told me he could get me an interview.
+"Sounds like a plan!", I said.
+I was handed study material, tried my best to absorb it all.
+In the back of my head, I thought it was a win-win situation.
+Either I got the job, or I would learn what an interview in the software world feels like.
+In the end, I completely failed the interview; I just didn't have the necessary years of experience in software engineering to answer the interviewer's questions.
+It was tough on the ego, but I moved on.

+Fast forward a few months, a connection on Facebook posted that his startup was hiring.
+It felt like a perfect fit, since I knew and trusted this connection.
+The initial answer was the same as my previous interview: "Sorry, we're looking for something with more experience".
+This time, however, I really wanted the job.
+Every month, I would reconnect with this contact, ask him how everything was going at the startup, and reaffirm my desire to work with him.
+After 5 months, when an intern had to leave, I was asked if I was still interested.
+And that's how I landed a job at CONTXTFUL in 2017, despite my apparent lack of qualifications.

 Writing this blog
 =================

 And so, here we are.

 I'm still not entirely sure what to do with my life, but I have learned to embrace this feeling.
 It is what gives me the curiosity to move forward and discover things that go beyond my own imagination.
-I now know when something feels **right** for me, like writing this blog for example.
-There are certain activities that feel effortless, so effortless in fact that at times the true struggle is to wait until after work to do them!
+I now know how it feels when something feels **right**, like writing this blog for example.
+At time, some activities feel effortless, so much so that the true struggle is to wait until after work to do them!
 At that point, work stops becoming work and becomes a game.
 I'm all about games!

 I have lots of friends in physics who are afraid they don't fit in the current state of the industry.
 To them, I say: don't be afraid.
 You are not a failure if you are not one of the 10% PhD's who land a position in academia, etc.

-I was always aimed at doing physics or teaching When I ended up doing it, the only thing I knew is that academic research was not for me.
-Now I know I found my niche, and yet, I still feel like an imposter.
+I think I have found my niche, and yet, I still feel like an impostor at times.
-The feeling never stops?

-In Conclusion
+I guess it's just a fact of life.
+Writing about it in this blog seems to be the cure I need.

+TL;DR
 =============

 I think the dream of finding a job where "you like what you do" is naive.
 Choosing your hobby as your job is also risky.
-A job is a job; there is an ugly side to everything.
+A job is a job; there is an uglier side to everything.

+Everyone suffers the impostor syndrome at some point: that's how you know you're human.

 In the end, I think the best you could hope for is to fall in love with your job's problems.